worldaffairsconference/docs/_frontend/production-build.md

 ### Serving

 During development, it might not be practical to use `bundle exec jekyll build`.
 You can use `bundle exec jekyll serve` to have a live auto-update build, which updates your Jekyll site as you make changes.

 ## Cleanup

 If you want to clean up everything created in `setup.sh`, you can use `unsetup.sh` to remove everything.
-THis is usefull when you're troubleshooting some problems that you might encounter during development.
+This is usefull when you're troubleshooting some problems that you might encounter during development.